100 Incredible Bora Bora Facts → Is Bora Bora a Country? Discover This Island in French Polynesia

 These distinctive dark coloured pearls also make for a unique gift or souvenir to bring home from Bora Bora.
 They can be found at markets and also at the jewellery stores and shops inside the hotels and resorts.

-You can even visit a pearl farm on the island of Tahaa or on one of the other islands in the Tuamotu to witness this industry in action.
+You can even visit a pearl farm on the island of Tahaa or on one of the other vacation islands in the Tuamotu to witness this industry in action.

 Tahitian letterboxes are actually for bread deliveries